Get free access to

 Employing foreigners of EU or EEA is possible based on the same conditions as employing Slovak citizens, since they have the right to free entry and stay in the Slovak Republic.
 The employer must inform a respective Office of Labour, Social Affairs and Family (ÚPSVaR, in short) about hiring such employee.

-In Slovakia, there are also agreements on work performed outside the employment relationship, such as:
+In Slovakia, there is also possibility to conclude agreements on works performed outside the employment relationship, such as:

 Slovak tax residents are taxable on their worldwide income while Slovak tax non-residents are taxed on their Slovak-source income.